-Not all the output will be vaguely racist and sexist comedy.
-Box sets of Casualty, Eastenders, Crossroads, Coronation Street and Lovejoy, will delight everyone.
+Not all the output will be vaguely racist, and sexist comedy.
+Box sets of Casualty, Eastenders, Crossroads, Coronation Street and Lovejoy, will thrill viewers.

 Sports fans can re-live past triumphs, with the 1966 World Cup Final being aired daily.
 Repeats of Ian Botham’s Ashes, the 1971 FA Cup Final and Crown Green Bowling will be available ‘On Demand’.

 BBC Question Time will be repeated, so viewers to GammonTV can see pictures of themselves on ‘the telly’.
-Piers Morgan, Jim Davidson, Nigel Farage and Andrew Neil will be repeated ad nauseum but there’s no room for Louis Theroux, Gary Lineker or Claire Balding.
+Piers Morgan, Jim Davidson, Nigel Farage and Andrew Neil will feature ad nauseum, but there’s no room for Louis Theroux, Gary Lineker or Claire Balding.